Join/Renew as a Running Event Member

-- Nonprofit events are events that are not managed or owned by a nonprofit running club or race directing company and do not conduct regular training runs or group runs throughout the year.
+- Event ~ occurs once a year and is not managed or owned by a nonprofit running club or race directing company and no regular training runs or group runs are offered throughout the year.

-- An event member may consist of varying distance running events, but they all must be held on the same date/weekend.
-For example, the event may be XYZ Running Festival that includes a half marathon, 5K, and 1-mile fun run all on the same day in the same location.
+- An Event Member may consist of varying distance running events, but they all must be held on the same date/weekend.
+For example, the event may be XYZ Running Festival that includes a half marathon, 5K, and 1-mile fun run all on the same day or over one weekend and in the same location.

 - An event may be organized as a nonprofit or a for-profit entity.

-- Event directing companies or event owners producing more than one race/event during the calendar year or assisting clients must follow the membership information on the Event Directing Company Membership page.
+- Event directing companies or event owners producing more than one race/event during the calendar year or assisting clients must follow the membership information on the Event Management Company Membership page.

 - Membership in the RRCA is required to access the insurance program for running event members.

-- All event members are required to obtain waivers of liability from their event participants.
+- Waivers ~ All event members are required to obtain waivers of liability from their event participants.
 Your waiver should be specific to your event.
+You need to update the stock waiver from an online registration company to be specific to your event.
 Find sample waivers.

 - List your event on the RRCA event calendar for insurance reporting purposes.
 Joining the RRCA as an event member does not automatically post your event on the RRCA Calendar.
 It is your responsibility to list the event on the calendar.